wiseman-timelord/Mp3ToSlWav/README.md

 - cMake

 ## DEVELOPMENT
-- Linux compatibility.
+- Linux compatibility; cMake for linux?
+This requires research.
-- Formats for other games.
+- Formats for other games; Bethesda games maybe.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.